The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 is_action_pressed("action") | Returns true if you are pressing the action event.
 Note that if an action has multiple buttons asigned and more than one of them is pressed, releasing one button will release the action, even if some other button assigned to this action is still pressed. is_action_just_pressed("action") | Returns true when the user starts pressing the action event, meaning it's true only on the frame that the user pressed down the button.
 This is useful for code that needs to run only once when an action is pressed, instead of every frame while it's pressed. emit_signal("signal", ...) | Emits the given signal.
 The signal must exist, so it should be a built-in signal of this class or one of its parent classes, or a user-defined signal.
 This method supports a variable number of arguments, so parameters are passed as a comma separated list.
-Example: emit_signal("hit", weapon_type, damage) or emit_signal("game_over")
+Example: emit_signal("hit", weapon_type, damage) or emit_signal("game_over") is_on_ceiling() | KinematicBody2D function.
+Returns true if the body is on the ceiling.
+Only updates when calling move_and_slide.
+Use this function to stop element from floating along the underside of platforms.

 ### 16.4.
 Hot Keys
 Function | Description